justh0dl/public-pool-ui/README.md

     127.0.0.1:3334

-👉 You MUST already have the original Public Pool UI running on your machine.
+👉 You MUST already have the original Public Pool Backend running on your machine.
+I strongly reccomend installing the original public pool UI.

-If your original Public Pool UI works, then you're good.
+If your original Public Pool UI works, then this should also work.

 ---